 But if you’ve already developed static lines, topical prevention is no longer enough.
 You need specific early intervention.
 This doesn’t mean aggressive treatments, but minimal and precise interventions that stop progression before it becomes a major problem.

 Botulinum toxin in preventive doses can relax specific hyperactive muscles.
 Collagen biostimulators can reactivate natural production.
 Regenerative treatments can repair accumulated damage.
+You can read more about non-surgical treatments for early wrinkles like Liftera 2 to see how they stimulate collagen production.

 The key is in early and precise intervention, not in waiting for the problem to worsen.